Saturday, September 23, 2017

 • A Practice That Is Not Consistent With The Biblical Pattern Of Prayer:

 -Throughout Scripture, there are dozens of references to prayer (Psalm 25; 2 Samuel 7:18-29; 1 Kings 8; Matthew 6:6-14; Mark 14:32-42; Luke 11:1-4; John 14:14; John 17; Acts 7:51-58; Romans 10:1; 15:30; Colossians 3:16-17; James 1:5-6; etc.).
 Each recorded instance was directed to God alone.
-Further, the central theme of the biblical narrative is man trusting only in God (Psalm 23; Psalm 50:15; Psalm 71:1; Psalm 91:15; Joshua 1:1-6; Isaiah 48:17-18; Jeremiah 33:3; Matthew 6:25-34; John 16:23; 1 Corinthians 10:31; Ephesians 5:19-20; etc.).
+Further, the central theme of the biblical narrative is man trusting only in God (Psalm 23:1-2; Psalm 50:15; Psalm 71:1; Psalm 91:15; Joshua 1:1-6; Isaiah 48:17-18; Jeremiah 33:3; Matthew 6:25-34; John 16:23; 1 Corinthians 10:31; Ephesians 5:19-20; etc.).
 We have no examples in the Bible of people calling on entities other than Him, with the exception being pagans or idolaters.
 In the text, we never see God approving of the practice of praying to departed saints or angels.
 Therefore, the consistent application of biblical principles compels us to conclude that all prayer should be dedicated to God alone.

 -It is important to recognize the inherent limitations of finite beings—limitations that make it impossible for them to simultaneously hear and comprehend the petitions of countless individuals across the globe, expressed in diverse languages and contexts.
 Such omnipresence and omniscience are unique characteristics of deity alone.
-By attributing this ability to saints in heaven, one inevitably encroaches upon the uniqueness of God and diminishes the sufficiency of Christ's completed work of intercession.
+By attributing this ability to saints and angels in heaven, one inevitably encroaches upon the uniqueness of God and diminishes the sufficiency of Christ's work of intercession.
 The very notion of finite beings being able to receive prayers undermines the biblical truth that God alone possesses the attributes necessary to fulfill this role.
 Furthermore, this premise dilutes the distinction between Creator and creation, a distinction central to the Christian understanding of divine worship and dependence.
 Notice that in Scripture, all occasions involving two-way communication between or among beings from heaven (with the exception being God) and earth required the creations to be in the same realm (i.e. earth on earth communication), rather than being in two separate realms (i.e. heaven to earth contact is never found in Scripture for created beings).
-This is perhaps the clearest indication from Scripture that creatures in heaven are incapable of receiving prayers from earth.
+This is perhaps the clearest indication that creatures in heaven are incapable of receiving prayers from earth.

 -We do not need intervention from Mary or the saints in heaven, for Jesus Christ always intercedes for us before God.
 He is able to rescue sinners from eternal condemnation by Himself (Romans 8:34; Hebrews 7:25).
 His intercession alone is sufficient to meet all our needs.
 Moreover, the Holy Spirit gives us the strength that we need during times of spiritual weakness.
 He also intercedes on our behalf before God (Romans 8:26).
 If two persons of the triune God intercede on our behalf in prayer, then what more could we possibly need?
 We can approach God with "boldness" and "confidence" as a result of Christ's atonement (Ephesians 3:12; Hebrews 4:14-16).
-Only God knows all of the thoughts and intentions of the human heart (1 Kings 8:37-39; 2 Chronicles 6:30).
-Consequently, praying to saints in heaven to grant our prayer requests is pointless because they do not have the same traits that God Himself has.
+Moreover, only God knows all of the thoughts and intentions of the human heart (1 Kings 8:37-39; 2 Chronicles 6:30).
+Consequently, praying to saints or angels in heaven to grant our prayer requests is pointless because they do not have the same abilities that God Himself has.

 -"The church appears to have painted itself into a theological corner.
 In trying not to detract from Christ, its theologians have so defined the role of Mary as to make it entirely indispensable: everything we need we get from Christ.
 If that's the case, what is the point or importance of Mary's mediation?
 One the other hand, the oft-heard affirmation that Mary can influence her Son to help us necessarily implies that the Son otherwise would be less disposed to do so.
 In fact, the very concept of a mediator presupposes that there are differences that need to be reconciled between two parties.
 This leads to the inescapable conclusion that, apart from Mary's mediation, Christ himself would not be perfectly reconciled to us.
 All this seriously compromises the integrity of his high priesthood.
 The church is stuck in a hopeless dilemma wherein either Mary's role is rendered superfluous, or the all-sufficiency of Christ's mediation is diminished.
 In trying to avoid either of these perceived pitfalls, it has fallen headlong into both."
 (Elliot Miller and Kenneth R. Samples, The Cult of the Virgin: Catholic Mariology and the Apparitions of Mary, p.
 56)